elishaclarene/BRG-30ISEA/README.md

 Conclusion

-Overall, I was able to successfully install and configure an Ubuntu virtual machine using VMware.
+I was able to successfully install and configure an Ubuntu virtual machine using VMware.
 This lab gave me a solid introduction to linux environments, virtualization and basic system setup which will be useful for future labs and IT work.